XDEFI (XDEFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 XDEFI Historical Price

-According to the latest data gathered on XDEFI live price page, the current price of XDEFI is 0.01022407USD.
-The circulating supply of XDEFI(XDEFI) is 130.07M XDEFI , giving it a market capitalization of $1.33M.
+According to the latest data gathered on XDEFI live price page, the current price of XDEFI is 0.01340746USD.
+The circulating supply of XDEFI(XDEFI) is 130.07M XDEFI , giving it a market capitalization of $1.74M.

 The XDEFI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XDEFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.